Terry Ellis

-Terry Ellis (born September 5, 1963) is an American singer.
+Terry Lynn Ellis (born September 5, 1963) is an American singer.
 She is best known as a founding member of the R&B/pop vocal group En Vogue which formed in 1989.

 Biography

+Early life

+Born in Houston, her father was a truck driver and her mother was a housewife.
+Ellis is the youngest of their four daughters, and she earned a Bachelor’s degree at Prairie View A&M University.

 Career

 In 1988, Ellis performed in a lecture/concert with singer Kashif which turned out to be an onsight audition for a proposed singing group to be created by Kashif and friends.
 Ellis later auditioned to sing in an upcoming female group.
 Initially, producers Denzil Foster and Thomas McElroy had already chosen singers Dawn Robinson, Maxine Jones, and Cindy Herron to be in a three-piece girl group, but added Ellis after hearing her sing.
 After joining Ellis to the lineup, the group became a quartet and originally chose the name "For You", later changed to En Vogue.
 Ellis sang lead vocals on the intro of the group's first single "Hold On", which peaked at number 2 on Billboards Hot 100 chart, and sold over a million copies becoming platinum-certified by the RIAA.
 Later that year, the group released their debut album Born to Sing, which went platinum.
 Ellis also sang lead vocals on the singles "Lies" and "Don't Go", both of which charted in top-five positions on Billboard's Hot R&B/Hip-Hop Songs chart.

 En Vogue released their second studio album Funky Divas in 1992, which sold over 3.5 million copies in the United States.
 Ellis shares lead vocals on one of the album's top-charting singles "Free Your Mind", which won two MTV Video Music Awards, for "Best R&B Video" and "Best Dance Video".
 En Vogue released an EP in fall 1993, entitled Runaway Love.
-In November 1995, Ellis left En Vogue and released her debut solo album, Southern Gal.
+In November 1995 Ellis released her debut solo album, Southern Gal while En Vogue was on hiatus.
 The album spawned the singles "Where Ever You Are" and "What Did I Do To You?".
 Within a year of its release the album had sold over 142,000 copies.
 The album was considered a commercial failure after sales failed to match the standard of En Vogue's success.
 She also released her own fragrance titled "Southern Exposure".